Five Reasons Small Business Owners Should Establish a New 401(k) Plan

 You are eligible to participate if you are an owner or an employee of the company that sponsor's the 401(k) plan.
-Current regulations allow plan participants to contribute up to $17,500 of their income on a pre-tax basis each year.
+Current regulations allow plan participants to contribute up to $22,500 of their income on a pre-tax basis each year.
 That means that in addition to your tax savings for offering the plan and providing matching contributions, you'll receive yet another tax savings for participating in the plan.
-This savings can be substantial – an owner in the 25% tax bracket who made the maximum contribution would have saved $4,250 in taxes in 2012.

 Although you'll yield earnings on your 401(k) investment during most tax years, you won't pay taxes on that money until you withdraw it.
 This allows you to grow your money without annual penalties.
 And when you start making withdrawals after age 59½, you'll pay income taxes on your funds instead of more costly capital gains taxes.

-It has long been a pipe dream for small businesses to offer a retirement savings plan that can compete with giant corporations, but thanks to recent federal tax credits that dream has become a reality.
-You have until October 1 to establish a small business 401(k) plan if you want to claim the tax credit in that same year.
-Why not get started right away?
+It has long been a pipe dream for small businesses to offer a retirement savings plan that can compete with giant corporations, but thanks to these federal tax credits that dream has become a reality.
+Why not get started right away and establish a 401(k) plan?